Păstorel Teodoreanu: World War II and communist takeover

 The Teodoreanu brothers were public supporters of the authoritarian regime instituted, in 1938, by King Carol II, contributing to the government propaganda.
 The king returned the favor and, also in 1938, Păstorel was made a Knight of Meritul Cultural Order, 2nd Class.
+In January 1939, both brothers joined the monarch's sole legal party, called "National Renaissance Front, as part of a mass recruitment among Writers' Society members.
 From autumn 1939, when the start of World War II left Romania exposed to foreign invasions, Teodoreanu was again called under arms with the 24th artillery regiment.
 His commanding officer, Corneliu Obogeanu, found him to be useless, and ordered him to stay behind in Roman (a town which Teodoreanu described as unhygienic and "not at all attractive"); though not in active service, he put on hold his regular food chronicles.
 In a letter to Rosetti, he noted that the only event of this second period under arms was the passage of refugees from Poland, who were fleeing the Nazi invasion.
 His military duties quickly dissolved into wine-drinking meals.
 This was attested by Corporal Gheorghe Jurgea-Negrilești, an aristocrat and memoirist, who served under Teodoreanu and remained his friend in civilian life.

 In 1940, Teodoreanu worked with Ion Valentin Anestin, writing the editorial "Foreword" to Anestin's satirical review, Gluma, and published a series of aphorisms in Revista Fundațiilor Regale.
 He and Sadoveanu found additional employment at the Labor Ministry, as a councilor for the national leisure service, Muncă și Voe Bună.
 At around that time, the monarch personally obtained that Teodoreanu be allowed to inhabit a two-room apartment at his Royal Foundations.
 In September, Carol was ousted and the FRN dissolved, with the Iron Guard establishing a "National Legionary State".
 Upon taking over as Labor Minister, Vasile Iașinschi, had him immediately sacked; he also lost his state-owned domicile.
 A passing mention in the diaries of Mihail Sebastian informs that both Ionel and Păstorel had tried to appease the Guard, and were pressing to have Sadoveanu join its ranks (Sebastian partly attributes this account to Sadoveanu's daughter, Profira).

 Returning to Bucharest, Păstorel stayed at Carlton Tower, until the building was destroyed in the November 10 earthquake; for a while, Teodoreanu himself was presumed dead.
 Shortly after, Romania, under Conducător Ion Antonescu, became an ally of Nazi Germany.
 In summer 1941, the country joined in the German attack on the Soviet Union (Operation Barbarossa).
 Teodoreanu took employment as an Antonescu regime propagandist, publishing, in the newspaper Universul, a panegyric dedicated to pilot Horia Agarici. Țara newspaper of Sibiu hosted his scathing anti-communist poem, Scrisoare lui Stalin ("A Letter to Stalin").
 His brother and sister in law followed the same line, the former with novels which had anti-Soviet content.
 In one other context, Păstorel defended his colleague Lesnea, who was publishing translations from Sergei Yesenin and was therefore accused of being a communist.